Reconstructibility of the $K_r$-count from $n-1$ cards: Proof of Theorem

-We often need the number of cliques containing one particular vertex.
-As this is extension of the classical degree notion, we write $\deg_r(v,G)$ for the number of $K_r$'s that a vertex $v\in V(G)$ is contained in.
-We omit the second parameter if the graph $G$ is clear from the context.
-We denote by $\kr{r}(G)$ the number of $K_r's$ in the graph $G$.
+The $K_r$-count of a graph $G$, denoted $\kr{r}(G)$, is the number of copies of $K_r$ contained in $G$.
+We will frequently refer to the number of cliques containing one particular vertex.
+As this is extension of the classical degree notion, we define the $K_r$-degree of a vertex $v\in V(G)$, denoted $\deg_r(v,G)$, as the number of cliques of size $r$ that the vertex $v$ is contained in.
+In particular, $\deg_2(v,G)$ denotes the degree of $v.$ We omit the second parameter if the graph $G$ is clear from the context.

-Let $v_1,\ldots,v_{n-1}$ be the vertices that correspond to the $n-1$ cards that we see ($\mathcal{C}_1,\ldots,\mathcal{C}_{n-1}$) and let $v_n$ be the vertex whose card we are missing.
-We call $v_n$ the \emph{hidden vertex}.
-Often, we will handle vertices, for which we can not determine which card they are associated with.
-In this case we use $w$ to refer to a vertex.